Separation & Divorce

 Saskatchewan law that deals with child protection and the framework for providing services to support and maintain affected families.

 Saskatchewan law that deals with child and spousal support.
 Child support provisions apply to all children regardless of whether their parents are married, unmarried or have never lived together.
-Spousal support provisions apply to married couple, couples that have lived together as a couple for two or more years and parents of children who are in a relationship of some permanence.
+Spousal support provisions apply to married couples, couples that have lived together as a couple for two or more years and parents of children who are together in a relationship of some permanence.

 Saskatchewan law that deals with the division of family property, exclusive possession of the family home and/or household goods, as well as orders to prevent a spouse from wasting, giving away or selling family property.
 Applies to married couples and couples that have lived together as spouses for two years or more.

 Rules that apply to family law court cases.

 Forms to be used in family law cases.

 Federal legislation that deals with divorce, parenting, child support and spousal support.